 Q: Is Social Security Disability (SSDI) separate from Federal Disability Retirement?
 If so, will my social security be deducted from my disability retirement benefit if I am approved?

-A: Yes, Social Security Disability is a separate benefit from Federal Disability Retirement.
+A: Yes, Social Security Disability is a separate benefit from Federal Disability Retirement and if approved for both, there will be an offset.
 If you are approved for social security disability, you will receive 100% of your Social Security Disability as the primary benefit, and the first year you will receive your Federal Disability Retirement annuity minus 100% of your Social Security Disability payment.
 The second year and each year after, you will receive your Federal Disability Retirement annuity minus 60% of your Social Security Disability.

 Q: Does applying for Social Security Disability play any role in the determination of Federal Disability Retirement?